Jeong Na-eun

 Jeong Na-eun (born 27 June 2000) is a South Korean badminton player affiliated with Hwasun County team.
 She was the silver medalist in the mixed doubles at the 2024 Summer Olympics.
-She was part of Korean winning team in the 2022 Uber Cup and 2022 Asian Games.
+She was part of Korean winning team in the 2022 and 2026 Uber Cup, as well at the 2022 Asian Games.
 Jeong reached a career-high as world number 3 in women's doubles with Kim Hye-jeong and in mixed doubles with Kim Won-ho.

 In her junior, Jeong won a bronze medal at the 2018 World Junior Championships and a silver at the Asian Junior Championships with her partner Wang Chan.

 Career

 Partnered with Kim Hye-jeong, they reached the finals of the Indonesia Masters in 2021 but lost to Nami Matsuyama and Chiharu Shida of Japan.

 In 2022, they were semi-finalists at the All England Open.
 Months later, they would go onto win the Korea Open by beating Benyapa Aimsaard and Nuntakarn Aimsaard with a score of 21–16, 21–12.
 She was part of the South Korean team that won gold in the 2022 Uber Cup.

+In 2026, Jeong competed in the Uber Cup with the Korean team, which went on to become champions after the team defeating China in the final.